luifa7/ukrainian-cases/README.md

 # Ukrainian Cases

 The ukrainian language has 7 cases, and it mostly works changing the ending of the word in nominative.
-The idea of this program is that sending a ukrainian word, you get back all the different cases, including plural.
+The idea of this program is that sending an ukrainian word, you get back all the different cases, including plural.

 ## Why?